topStrip1

 If you’re feeling lonely, take some time today to engage in one fo these exercises.
 It may not erase your loneliness completely, but small steps are important when battling loneliness.

-2. Find a new hobby: It’s hard to make friends as an adult.
+2. Start a new hobby: It’s hard to make friends as an adult.
 You no longer have to build social circles through school and extracurricular.
 That’s why finding “hobby friends” is so important in your adulthood.
 Choose a hobby you’re interested in and find a group that meets to engage in that hobby.
 These types of interactions take the stress off of first impressions and building a relationship because the primary goal is to engage in the hobby, the social benefit comes with it.

 3. Help others: Humans are a social and community-driven species, so we need to be in community with others.
 Lending a helping hand to others can provide the positive brain chemicals you need to fight loneliness.
 Plus, you’ll probably meet some cool people in the process!
 Volunteer at a local organization or get to know your neighbors and ask how you can help out.